skip to content

 MATERIALS AND EQUIPMENT

 In many design schools the cost of modelmaking materials and plotting drawings can be considerable.
 In Cambridge all portfolio submissions are digital and where you are required to plot for presentations the cost of the plotting of there drawings will be covered by the studio unit.
-Likewise projects are set with guidance on materials to be used and the materials are supplied by the Department.
-There should thus be no cost to students for making models and producing portfolios.
+Likewise projects are set with guidance on materials to be used and the materials are supplied by the Department when possible.

 First year students are loaned drawings boards, set squares and cutting mats for their use during the year.
 These are returned at the end of the year.